- Line 1

 Cheongdam Station, Exit 9, approx. 20-min walk

-There are many large entertainment management agencies in the neighborhood of Cheongdam-dong, and the K-Star Road has become a must-visit site for hallyu fans.
-Travelers can spot teddy bear-like art statues called “GangnamDol” located along the strip.
+There are many large entertainment management agencies in the neighborhood of Cheongdam-dong.
+The K-Star Road is a unique street where travelers can spot teddy bear-like art statues called “GangnamDol” located along the strip.

 Goto Mall (Gangnam Terminal Underground Shopping Center)